marinsucks/42/3.1-so_long/README.md

 ## Conclusion

 "So Long" is a valuable game that provided an excellent platform for enhancing my C programming and game development skills.
-By working on this project, I have strengthen my understanding of C language concepts, improve my problem-solving abilities, and gain hands-on experience in game development.
+By working on this project, I have strengthened my understanding of C language concepts, improved my problem-solving abilities, and gained hands-on experience in game development.